avikor/constraint_satisfaction_problems/README.md

 ## Example #1: Magic Square
 ![](https://upload.wikimedia.org/wikipedia/commons/e/e4/Magicsquareexample.svg)
 <br>
-Can we fill up an n x n square with distinct positive integers in the range 1, ..., n x n such that each cell
+Problem: fill up an n x n square with distinct positive integers in the range 1, ..., n x n such that each cell
-contains a different integer and the sum of the integers in each row, column, and diagonal is equal?
+contains a different integer and the sum of the integers in each row, column, and diagonal is equal.

 Variables: squares on the board.
 Domains: each variable's domain is (1, ..., n x n).
-Constraints:
--- Define **magic sum** to be n * ((n * n + 1) / 2).
+Constraints: - Define **magic sum** to be n * ((n * n + 1) / 2). -
 1. All variables must be have a unique value.
 2. The values of all rows sum up to **magic sum**.
 3. The values of all columns sum up to **magic sum**.